 Devised and curated by Majella McAllister, the 1st online exhibition will be launched by Myra Zepf on Thursday June 4th at 4pm; with wonderful frames designed to compliment the children’s work by Carol Ann Tracey.
 Further online exhibitions are planned.
 Worldwide physical exhibitions will follow too once it is safe to do so.

 For more details please see press release link here:

 This exhibition will be a worldwide voice of the child during the COVID-19 pandemic.

 Please feel free to share this initiative with your friends all over the world, so it’s reach is as wide as possible.

-We plan to host exhibitions of the children’s work received when the Pandemic is over.
-The exhibitions will take place in Ireland and at locations throughout the world.
+We plan to host physical exhibitions of the children’s work received when it is safe to do so / when the Pandemic is finally over.
+The exhibitions will take place in Ireland (outdoors and indoors) and at locations throughout the world.
 We will post as exhibition locations are confirmed.

 Go raibh maith agaibh go leir!

 Thank you to all the children at home and around the globe who contributed their voices to this project.
 You spoke.
 We heard you.